seanelliott86/personal-site/src/blog/2024-12-27-catching-accessibility-issues-early-with-react-testing-library.md

 });
 ```

+Uhoh, failed.
 To fix this we need to add to the inputs the `aria-describedby` attribute and an `id` to the `span` that contains the error messages.

 ```diff
 ...